Full list: All the pardons and commutations issued by President Trump in 2021

 Dwayne Michael Carter Jr. – President Trump granted a full pardon to Dwayne Michael Carter Jr., also known as rapper and record executive “Lil Wayne.”
 The Grammy-winning rapper was in prison on weapons charges and had met with the president on criminal justice issues.

-James Brian Cruz – President Trump commuted the remaining sentence of James Brian Cruz.
+James Brian Cruz – President Trump commuted the remaining sentence of James Brian Cruz, who was convicted of drug charges.

-Steven Benjamin Floyd – President Trump granted a full pardon to Steven Benjamin Floyd.
+Steven Benjamin Floyd – President Trump granted a full pardon to Steven Benjamin Floyd, a former Marine Corps member.
+Floyd pleaded guilty to one count of bank robbery by extortion.

-Joey Hancock – President Trump granted a full pardon to Joey Hancock.
+Joey Hancock – President Trump granted a full pardon to Joey Hancock, who was convicted of conspiracy to possess with intent to distribute a controlled substance.

-Amir Khan – President Trump granted a full pardon to Amir Khan.
+Amir Khan – President Trump granted a full pardon to Amir Khan, who was found guilty of wire fraud.

-Robert Sherrill – President Trump granted a full pardon to Robert Sherrill.
+Robert Sherrill – President Trump granted a full pardon to Robert Sherrill, who was convicted of conspiracy to distribute and possession with intent to distribute cocaine.

-Dr. Robert S. Corkern – President Trump granted a full pardon to Robert S. Corkern.
+Dr. Robert S. Corkern – President Trump granted a full pardon to Robert S. Corkern, a doctor.
+Corkern was convicted of federal program bribery.

-David Lamar Clanton – President Trump granted a full pardon to David Lamar Clanton.
+David Lamar Clanton – President Trump granted a full pardon to David Lamar Clanton, who was convicted of false statements and related charges.

-Desiree Perez – President Trump granted a full pardon to Desiree Perez.
+Desiree Perez – President Trump granted a full pardon to Desiree Perez, who was convicted of conspiracy to distribute narcotics.

-Robert “Bob” Zangrillo – President Trump granted a full pardon to Robert Zangrillo.
+Robert “Bob” Zangrillo – President Trump granted a full pardon to Robert Zangrillo, who was charged charged in connection with the Varsity Blues college admissions scandal.

 Hillel Nahmad – President Trump granted a full pardon to Hillel Nahmad, a New York art dealer and collector.
 Nahmand was sentenced for involvement in an international gambling ring.